 8. Is there any way to prevent blossom end rot on the first tomatoes that produce?
 Is there one variety over another that is better preventing that?

-Blossom end rot on tomatoes typically occurs when there is uneven watering, which can oftentimes be out of our control depending on the amount of precipitation.
+Blossom end rot on tomatoes typically occurs when there is uneven watering, which oftentimes is out of our control depending on the amount of precipitation.
 My recommendation is to evenly water as best as you can.
 Roma tomatoes tend to show the most amount of blossom end rot and cherry tomatoes tend to show the least amount.

 9. Should I fertilize during the growing season or just at the beginning?